JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 With an impure ladle it is served up, and impure are those who sit and eat it.
 Impure thy cow-dung, impure thy cooking-square, and impure the lines which mark it out.
-Saith Kabir, that man is pure who hath obtained true knowledge. hearing God's name ; manan, obeying God's will ; nididhyasan, profound and continued meditation.
+Saith Kabir, that man is pure who hath obtained true knowledge.
-The six sampats or acquisitions are — Sam, restraint of the mind; dam, restraint of the senses ; uparaii, the preservation of the heart from love and hate ; tatiksha, endurance of pain ; shradha, faith ; samddhdnta, attention to the guru's instruction.
-Others, by the seven threads, understand the five oigans of perception, the mind, and the understanding.

-[^xx1] The three qualities.
-SIKH.
-VI X

 <span id="p274"><sup><small>[ p.
 274 ]</small></sup></span>